MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 ## Look up information about CRM

-You can use Sales agent to look up information about your customer accounts, contacts, and deals in your CRM system.
+You can use the Sales agent to look up information about your customer accounts, contacts, and deals in your CRM system.
 For example, you can ask:
 - What is the opportunity pipeline for `<account name>`?
 - Who is the primary customer contact for `<account name>`?
 - Get the estimated revenue across opportunities by forecast category.